Ryan LLC: Acquisitions & sales

-In November 2020, Ryan, LLC announced the acquisition of Indirect Tax Solutions (ITS), an indirect tax services firm based in Sydney, Australia.
-Ryan, LLC also acquired the Real Estate Tax Group (RETG), a market leader in property tax consulting.
-Ryan also announced an investment in and exclusive partnership with Incentify, a provider in tax credits and incentives (C&I) software.
+In November 2020, Ryan, LLC announced the acquisition of Sydney, Australia-based Indirect Tax Solutions (ITS).
+Ryan LLC also acquired the Real Estate Tax Group (RETG).
+Ryan also announced an investment in Incentify, a provider in tax credits and incentives (C&I) software.

 In December 2020, Ryan, LLC acquired TCF Services (TCF), a provider in R&D tax credits firm in Australia.
 Ryan, LLC also announced the acquisition of Burgess Cawley Sullivan (BCS), a property tax consulting and appraisal firm in Vancouver, British Columbia.

-In March 2021, Ryan, LLC announced the acquisition of PTX Tech (PTX), a property tax data and software firm based in Atlanta, Georgia.
-Then in August of that year, Ryan, LLC acquired the assets of PS Johnson, a property tax consulting firm in Ontario, followed by the October 2021 acquisition of Mentor Works, a government funding and grants firm in Ontario.
-Ryan, LLC also that month announced the release of owner claims portal module of Tracker PRO, a software solution designed to streamline management of the entire unclaimed property due diligence process.
-In December 2021, Ryan, LLC acquired Qvalia’s value added tax (VAT) compliance and recovery business in the Nordics.

 In January 2022, Ryan, LLC announced the acquisition of Tax Advisory Services Group, LLC (TASG), a full-service excise tax provider based in Houston, Texas.
 Then in February 2022, Ryan LLC acquired MacRostie Historic Advisors, LLC (MHA), a property tax consulting firm in the United States.
-In March 2022, Ryan LLC announced the acquisition of Catax, a research and development (R&D) and capital allowances tax reclaim specialist operating in the United Kingdom (UK), and Canada, followed in May 2022 with the acquisition of Greystone Property Tax Advisors (“Greystone”), a property tax consulting firm located outside of Boston, Massachusetts.
-In July, 2022, Ryan, LLC announced the acquisition of Paradigm DKD Group, L.L.C., doing business as Paradigm Tax Group (PTG), an independent national provider of comprehensive property tax management services.
+In March 2022, Ryan LLC announced the acquisitions of tax firms Catax and Greystone Property Tax Advisors.
+In July, 2022, Ryan, LLC announced the acquisition of Paradigm DKD Group, L.L.C., an independent national provider of comprehensive property tax management services.

 Corporate affairs

 The company formed a Workforce Effectiveness Committee to investigate an employee flexibility policy in 2006.
 In 2007, the company launched myRyan, a results-focused work environment, as a pilot program in its Houston office.
 The company implemented the program through the entire company in 2008.
 In 2013, Ryan LLC established the Culture Council, a team of employees from around the globe that review all internal and external employee feedback data in order to recommend change and improvement for the betterment of the business.

 Employees of Ryan LLC can contribute to political campaigns through Ryan PAC, a political action group formed by the firm in 2008.
+In the 2021-2022 election cycle, the Ryan LLC PAC raised $1.039 million; this included $107,000 contributed to federal campaigns (32.71% to Democrats, 67.29% to Republicans).